angelomellos/FullstackAcademyWorkshops/README.md

-These were done as a part of the epic curriculum at Fullstack Academy.
+Some of the work done at Fullstack Academy.